soahleelab/PIV-MyoMonitor/README.md

 ![image](https://github.com/soahleelab/PIV-MyoMonitor/assets/155861561/59f7176d-036f-4a46-b9da-d656f3f8b63e)

 This feature is designed for efficient analysis when the video is too long, so please enter the appropriate section to analyze based on the total duration, number of frames, and framerate of the video.
 In this case, length of organoid_1.mp4 is about 4 seconds.
 So, I decided to analyze full video.
+We recommend choosing a video length that allows you to analyze at least three beats.

 ![image](https://github.com/soahleelab/PIV-MyoMonitor/assets/155861561/e381400c-48b1-4ad4-b43a-35609807743a)